MicrosoftDocs/memdocs/sccm/desktop-analytics/troubleshooting.md

 For more information, review M365AHandler.log on the client.

 Check the permissions on this registry key.
 Make sure that the local System account can access this key for the Configuration Manager client to set.
+It can also be caused by a conflicting group policy object.
+For more information, see [Windows settings](/sccm/desktop-analytics/enroll-devices#windows-settings).

 #### Commercial ID configuration